metagenomics/metagenomics-workshop/docs/binning/maxbin.rst

 Let's run a MaxBin binning on the MEGAHIT assembly.
 First, we need to generate an abundance file from the mappes reads::

-  cd /vol/spool/workdir/assembly/megahit_out
+  cd /mnt/volume/workdir/assembly/megahit_out
   mkdir maxbin
   cd maxbin

-  pileup.sh in=../megahit.bam  out=cov.txt
+  pileup.sh in=../megahit_sorted.bam  out=cov.txt
   awk '{print $1"\t"$5}' cov.txt | grep -v '^#' > abundance.txt

 Next, we can run MaxBin::

-  qsub -cwd -pe multislot 14 -N maxbin -b y \
-  /usr/local/lib/MaxBin-2.2.4/run_MaxBin.pl -thread 14 -contig ../final.contigs.fa -out maxbin -abund abundance.txt
+  run_MaxBin.pl -thread 14 -contig ../final.contigs.fa -out maxbin -abund abundance.txt

 Assume your output file prefix is (out).
 MaxBin will generate information using this file header as follows.